Ramirez homers as Red Sox top Jays - Article - TSN

 Estrada walked the next batter, then retired nine straight before giving up a one-out double to Xander Bogaerts in the sixth.
 Bogaerts scored on Devers's RBI single for a 4-1 edge.

 Alford had trimmed Boston's lead to 3-1 with a run-scoring single in the fourth.
-The 23-year-old outfielder started the season in triple-A Buffalo and was recalled by Toronto on May 5.
+The 23-year-old outfielder started the season in triple-A Buffalo and was recalled by Toronto on May 5 when Steve Pearce went on the disabled list.

+"Hopefully it's the first of many," Alford said of his first RBI.
+"It was my first hit in the dome.
+I told (first base coach Tim) Leiper I didn't think my first hit was going to ever come here.

 Smoak led off the sixth with a solo shot off Price to make it 4-2.